thetestspecimen/linux-notes/deeplearning.md

 	conda update conda

-## Install OpenCL (Optional)

-If you already have OpenCL installed for your graphics card you can skip this step.
-To check whether you have, do the following:

-	sudo dnf install clinfo
-	clinfo

-If you see the output:

-	Number of platforms                               0

-Then you do not have the necessary OpenCL modules installed and should install the following:

-	sudo dnf install mesa-libOpenCL

-This will install all the necessary packages for you to use your graphics card with plaid-ml

 ## Install amdgpu-pro drivers for OpenCL

 These are card drivers directly from AMD.
 It is possible that the OpenCL drivers included with Fedora will